ChristopherALee/StarDOM/README.md

 }
 ```

+## AJAX Requests
-AJAX Requests: Sets default request parameters to merge with options passed into the function.
+Sets default request parameters to merge with options passed into the function.
 Creates an XMLHttpRequest and sends the request, returning a promise.
 ``` javascript
 $l.ajax = function(options) {
   let defaults = {